 3. Toxicology and Pesticides

-Certified pest control technicians are trained in the toxicology of pesticides, which is the science of how chemicals affect organisms.
-Different pests have varying levels of resistance to chemicals, and some treatments might be more effective against certain species than others.
-Technicians use their knowledge of toxicology to select the most appropriate pesticide for each situation and apply it in a way that minimizes the impact on non-target organisms, such as humans, pets, and beneficial insects like bees.
+Professional pest control solutions are professional in the toxicology of pesticides, which is the science of how safe solution affect organisms.
+Different pests have varying levels of resistance to safe solution, and some treatments might be more effective against certain species than others.

 4. Ecology and Environmental Considerations